 On the first pitch he saw, Wainwright homered over the left-field wall to cut the Giants’ lead to 4-3.
 With the blast, he became the 22nd player in Major League Baseball history to hit the first pitch he saw for a home run and the third reliever to accomplish the feat, joining Hoyt Wilhelm in 1952 and John Montefusco in 1974.[4]

 “I wasn’t thinking anything until I hit third,” he said.
 “I was wandering around the bases making sure I was going the right way.
-I hit third and I said, ‘Oh, my goodness.
+I hit third, and I said, ‘Oh, my goodness.
 I just hit a home run in my first at-bat.’
 It was crazy.”[5]

 Wainwright retired the side in order in the bottom of the fifth before the Cardinals took the lead in the sixth on an RBI single from Molina and a sacrifice fly by So Taguchi.

-St. Louis broke the game open in the seventh.
-Encarnacion hit an RBI single, Molina walked with the bases loaded, Taguchi drove in a run on an infield single, and Chris Duncan added an RBI groundout to give St. Louis a 9-4 lead.
+The Cardinals broke the game open in the seventh.
+Encarnacion hit an RBI single, Molina walked with the bases loaded, So Taguchi drove in a run on an infield single, and Chris Duncan added an RBI groundout to give St. Louis a 9-4 lead.
+Taguchi added a solo home run off Brad Hennessey in the ninth to make the final score 10-4.

 Wainwright earned the second win of his career with his three-inning performance, and Randy Flores and Braden Looper combined to pitch the final three innings.

-Between Wainwright’s homer, Marquis’ triple, and a ninth-inning double by Looper, Cardinal pitchers accounted for three of the team’s four extra-base hits.
+Between Wainwright’s homer, Jason Marquis’ triple, and a ninth-inning double by Looper, Cardinal pitchers accounted for three of the team’s four extra-base hits.

 “They almost hit for the cycle, the pitchers,” Giants manager Felipe Alou said.
 “They surprised everybody.”[6]

-“Today may be the only at-bat I get all year because it’s a bullpen day,” said Looper, who actually received one more at-bat that season.
+“Today may be the only at-bat I get all year because it’s a bullpen day,” said Looper, who only received one more at-bat that season.
 “Obviously, it’s fun to get a base hit because how many chances am I going to get to hit in my career?”[7]

-The Cardinals finished the day with 15 hits, including two apiece by Scott Spiezio, Albert Pujols, Encarnacion, Luna, and Taguchi.
+The Cardinals finished the day with 15 hits, including two apiece by Scott Spiezio, Albert Pujols, Juan Encarnacion, Hector Luna, and Taguchi.
 Giants pitchers also passed out seven walks, including three by reliever Scott Munter in just 1/3 of an inning.

 [1] Joe Strauss, “Pitching takes a hit …” St. Louis Post-Dispatch, May 25, 2006.